howtographql/howtographql/content/backend/graphql-node-typescript/9-subscriptions.md

 - An existing model **updated**
 - An existing model is **deleted**

+> `Pub/Sub` refers to a technique used to create a messaging pattern, where some parts of the code publishes events/messages, and other parts of the code subscribes and being notified about the events/messages.
+You are going to use that technique in order to create a simple subscription for the GraphQL Subscriptions, based on events published by the GraphQL mutations.

 You will do this by first adding an instance of `PubSub` to the context, just as you did with `PrismaClient`, and then calling its methods in the resolvers that handle each of the above events.

 ### Setting up `PubSub`